 EDITORIALS are used by the editor-in-chief to highlight significant events, activities or articles.
-Authorship by anyone other than the EIC is by invitation only.
+Authorship is by invitation only.

 CONFERENCE PROCEEDINGS AND CONFERENCE ABSTRACTS may also be accepted for publication following a recommendation from the EIC.
 Proceedings will be published separate from the six regular issues of the journal and those outside the World Molecular Imaging Congress will be assessed with a printing fee.